-Visit the Graduate Studies page for a list of course titles, times, and instructors by semester.
+Visit the Graduate Course Descriptions page for a list of course titles, times, and instructors by semester.

 In addition to the courses listed above, a required course, Theol 508, Theological Foundations, will be offered periodically when there is sufficient enrollment, or a substitution will be approved by the department Chair.

 Examples of Course Offerings

 CATECHESIS OF ADULTS: A study of adulthood and catechesis to include: documents of the Church regarding the catechesis of adults, adult learning theories, the educational needs of adults, types of adults, and the types of responses possible to meet those needs on the parish level.

 CATHOLIC SOCIAL THOUGHT: An examination and evaluation of Catholic Church teaching on major social issues in the papal encyclicals, conciliar documents and Episcopal pronouncements from Leo XIII to the present day.

 THEOLOGY OF THE SACRAMENTS: An analysis of the origin and development of the notion of sacramentality and of the seven rites that the Catholic tradition recognizes as sacraments; an evaluation of the various Christian meanings of "grace" in relation to sacrament.

 At Duquesne University there are a number of opportunities for graduate students to pursue research and scholarship.

 Sponsored by Duquesne's Office of Research:

 "Open to Duquesne University graduate students from all disciplines, the GSRS allows students the opportunity to gain valuable experience presenting research, receive a mark of distinction for their CVs, practice for job interviews and/or future national conferences, and interact with peers and faculty from various disciplines."